 Use these tips to save money on books–includes ways to get books for free.

-9. Visit your local library and read a few great titles on all things thrifty
+9. Read a few great titles on all things thrifty

-Here are my top 10 titles that I would recommend to anyone wanting to live a thrifty lifestyle.
+Here are ten books that I would recommend to anyone wanting to live a thrifty lifestyle.

 - The Total Money Makeover